Growing Great Fruit and Vegetables

 Growing great vegetables

-Spring is in the air and the urge to get out and plant is strong, but this yearly urge must wait another few weeks as the ground is still covered in at least a foot of snow and the temperatures are hovering around zero Celsius.
 It is even too early to start seed indoors as it is at least nine weeks before we can begin to plant anything out.
-Well maybe some peas if the ground thaws early and the weather is warm but little else, especially the heat lovers like tomatoes and cucumbers.
+Well maybe some peas if the ground thaws early and the weather is warm but little else, especially the heat lovers like green peppers and cucumbers.

 This year I will be growing in containers on the second floor balcony.
 However it matters little where you grow or what you grow, what truly matters is how your grow.